flutter/website/src/release/breaking-changes/animation-sheet-builder-display.md

 The following changes have been made to the [`AnimationSheetBuilder`][] class:

-* 'display' is deprecated and shouldn't be used.
+* 'display' is deprecated and shouldn't be used
-* 'sheetSize' is deprecated and shouldn't be used.
+* 'sheetSize' is deprecated and shouldn't be used

 ## Migration guide